Healthy Homes Assessment Island Bay

 Draught Stopping Island Bay

-If a draught is noticed from gaps that are not adequate or holes or holes, it requirements to be sealed.
+If a draught can be felt from unreasonable gaps or holes that it needs to be sealed.

-What are the most unreasonable gaps or holes?
+What are unreasonable gaps or holes?

-See the full details for the Healthy Homes draught stopping requirements.
+See the full details of the Healthy Homes draught stopping requirements.

 draught stopping building inspections